Learn more about the Board of Directors here.

 Sarah Burns is the Coordinator for the Global Partnership for Sustainable Development Data.
 She assists with grants and contracts processes, provides logistical support, processes payments, and makes travel arrangements for team members and supported participants.
 Previously, Sarah worked for Global Ties Miami, a non-profit that facilitates educational exchange programs under the International Visitor Leadership Program.
 She graduated from the University of Miami in 2017 with a degree in International Studies and Spanish.
 She is based in Washington, D.C.

-Tichafara Chisaka is the Project Manager for the Inclusive Data Charter.
+Tichafara Chisaka is the Program Manager for the Inclusive Data Charter.
 She leads on engaging current Inclusive Data Charter champions, as well as strengthening monitoring, knowledge sharing, and learning from the initiative.
 Tichafara has worked for Plan International, the Overseas Development Institute, and BBC Media Action, amongst others.
 She has over 14 years of experience designing, planning, managing, and implementing complex global projects and programs in various sectors.
 Tichafara holds a Masters in International Relations with International Law from the University of Kent and a post-graduate certificate in Social Research from Birkbeck, University of London.
 She is based in London.

 Olga Cowings is the Partnerships and Engagement Officer for the Global Partnership for Sustainable Development Data.
 Olga works with hundreds of organizations worldwide to broker partnerships that mobilize data to monitor and achieve the Sustainable Development Goals.
 She leads on formalizing partnership models, and is also responsible for network engagement, content generation, and outcomes assessment.
 Previously, Olga worked in the private sector consulting on thought leadership research and corporate sustainability strategies.
 Her background is in applying statistical and spatial analysis techniques to solve global issues and she is based in London.